shentufoundation/testnet/README.md

   --from=<validator chain account name>
 ```

-If the transaction is successful, your validator should appear in either the `Active` or `Inactive` tabs on the [chain explorer's validators page](https://explorer.certik.foundation/validators).
+If the transaction is successful, your validator should appear in either the `Active` or `Inactive` tabs on the [chain explorer's validators page](https://explorer.shentu.foundation/validators).

 ###

 ### Queries

-`certik` supports many query sub-commands.
+`Shentu` supports many query sub-commands.
 Below are some common examples.
 More details can be found in the command help printout.

 To query the current validator set

 ```
-certik query staking validators
+shentud query staking validators
 ```

 To query a block

 ```
-certik query block <height>
+shentud query block <height>
 ```

 To query a transaction

 ```
-certik query tx <transaction hash>
+shentud query tx <transaction hash>
 ```

 To query the status of an account

 ```
-certik query account <address>
+shentud query account <address>
 ```

 ### Transactions

-`certik` also supports many transaction subcommands.
+`Shentu` also supports many transaction subcommands.
 Below are some common examples.
 More details can be found in the command help printout.

 To transfer CTK from one account to another.

 ```
-certik tx send <sender address> <recipent address> <amount of uctk> --fees 5000uctk
+shentud tx send <sender address> <recipent address> <amount of uctk> --fees 5000uctk
 ```

 For validators, you can unjail yourself by making an unjail transaction if you are jailed.

 ```
-certik tx slashing unjail --from <validator operator name> --fees=5000uctk
+shentud tx slashing unjail --from <validator operator name> --fees=5000uctk
 ```

 ### CVM Smart Contracts

-`CertiK VM`, or CVM, is a core component of the `CertiK Chain`.
+`Shentu VM`, or CVM, is a core component of the `Shentu Chain`.
 CVM is compatible with EVM with security-focused extensions.
-Smart Contracts written in Solidity can be deployed and invoked on the CertiK Chain.
+Smart Contracts written in Solidity can be deployed and invoked on the shentud Chain.

-`certik` assumes Solidity compiler `solc` is in the path.
+`Shentu` assumes Solidity compiler `solc` is in the path.
 See [here](https://solidity.readthedocs.io/en/latest/installing-solidity.html) for installation instructions.

 To deploy a simple smart contract from file `simple.sol'